phreshbrread/pmenu/README.md

 Run ``pmenu --help`` to view valid cmd arguments

 ## Install
-Currently there are no pre-built binaries.
-Manual installation is required on normal distros.
+### Nix
-On Nix, this repo can be added as a custom package though.
+This repo can be added as a custom package.
 To do so, include the following in your ``flake.nix``:
 ```
     inputs = {